sailist/lumo-implement/README.md

+<h1>This is an old version of some implementations, please visit https://github.com/pytorch-lumo/lumo for the best experiment management library and its derived projects.</h1>

 # Thexp-implement

 Reimplement of some papers I interested.
 All implementations are based on my another pytorch framework [thexp](https://github.com/sailist/thexp), and are as elegant and simple as I can.